KJM5951 – Radiopharmaceutical Chemistry

 It is the sole responsibility of participants to obtain and maintain study materials provided in each lecture or exercise.

-Both parts of the exam must be passed to get a final grade.
+Both the midterm exam and the final exam must be passed to get a final grade in the course.

 Examination support material